 The University of St. Francis is accredited by the Higher Learning Commission (hlcommission.org), a regional accreditation agency recognized by the U.S. Department of Education.
 The Social Work program is accredited by the Council on Social Work Education (cswe.org).

 What Can You Do With This Degree?

 The BSW program prepares students to become generalist social workers who commit to increase socio-economic justice and improve the well-being of at-risk individuals, families, groups and communities through education, service and leadership.
-BSW program graduates are prepared to alleviate poverty, oppression and discrimination, to enhance the quality of life for your clients in many different contexts.
+BSW program graduates are prepared to alleviate suffering from personal disruptions, economic difficulties, and discrimination.
+You will learn techniques and to access support systems that enhance the quality of life for your clients in many different contexts.

 Grow Through Real-World Experience

 As part of the BSW program, students are required to enroll in a field seminar course during their senior year.
 This course includes an integrative seminar class and a field internship at a community social service agency.
 Internships are designed to practice the knowledge and skills that comprise the professional base of social work practice, in which students are exposed to the full range of social work practice.
 USF partners with more than 75 social service organizations to provide students with hands-on experience.
 The Social Work Department’s field education director works individually with students in order to facilitate internships based on learning needs and interests.

 Students in other degree programs like Education and Nursing, to name just two, can also minor in Social Work.